Snowshoeing Bend Oregon is a great way to get outside in the snow and make the most of the winter season in central Oregon.

 Swampy Lake Sno Park Trail map.
 See the full map on the USFS webpage.

-Learn more about Swampy Lakes Sno Park.
+Learn more in our full article about Swampy Lakes Sno Park.

 Edison Butte Sno Park

-Edison Butte Sno Park has a large network of dedicated snowshoe trails 22 miles from Bend.
-There are two warming shelters where you can snowshoe.
+Edison Butte Sno Park has a large network of dedicated snowshoe trails. located about 22 miles from Bend.

 Edison Butte Sno Park trail map.